Linuxfabrik/monitoring-plugins/check-plugins/podman-container/README.md

                         The status message and the exit code are unaffected, so alerting keeps working while trending data is dropped.
-  --status STATUS       Desired container status, for example `running`,
+  --status STATUS       Desired container status.
+Podman reports one of
-                        `exited` or `paused`.
+                        `created`, `initialized`, `running`, `paused`,
+                        `stopping`, `stopped`, `exited`, `removing` and
+                        `unknown`.
 A container whose status differs is reported as CRITICAL.
 If not specified, the status is reported but not alerted on.
 Default: None --user USER           Inspect the rootless containers of this user instead of those visible to the executing user.
 Podman keeps each user's rootless containers in that user's own